Skip to main content

 Why CLI-First

-Prowl QA is designed around the same interface agents already know: the shell.
+Prowl is designed around the same interface agents already know: the shell.
 A single CLI command replaces multi-step tool orchestration, and structured output means agents spend less time parsing and more time acting.

 Minimal Context Overhead